bormaxi8080/osint-timeline/DRAFT.md

 Codex Autoresearch Skill.
 A self-directed iterative system for Codex that continuously cycles through: modify, verify, retain or discard, and repeat indefinitely.
 Inspired by Karpathy’s autoresearch concept: https://github.com/leo-lilinxiao/codex-autoresearch

 Adala is an **A**utonomous **DA**ta (**L**abeling) **A**gent framework.
 Adala offers a robust framework for implementing agents specialized in data processing, with an emphasis on diverse data labeling tasks.
 These agents are autonomous, meaning they can independently acquire one or more skills through iterative learning.
 This learning process is influenced by their operating environment, observations, and reflections.
 Users define the environment by providing a ground truth dataset.
 Every agent learns and applies its skills in what we refer to as a "runtime", synonymous with LLM: https://github.com/HumanSignal/Adala

+Hindsight.
+Agent Memory That Learns: https://github.com/vectorize-io/hindsight

+mb: mini-browser for Agents.
+Browser CLI for agents.
+Each command is a small Unix tool - reads args, writes stdout, composes with pipes and `&&`: https://github.com/runablehq/mini-browser

+OpenViking is an open-source context database designed specifically for AI Agents(such as openclaw).
+OpenViking unifies the management of context (memory, resources, and skills) that Agents need through a file system paradigm, enabling hierarchical context delivery and self-evolving: https://github.com/volcengine/OpenViking

 PaperBanana: Automating Academic Illustration For AI Scientists: https://github.com/dwzhu-pku/PaperBanana